microsoft/workshop-library/dev-containers-vscode/workshop-designer.md

 ## Stage 2: Evidence

-1. Performance Tasks (these are tasks that a student can complete to demonstrate comprehension, such as a quiz or code challenge)
 - Four exercises as part of the Learn module
 - One knowledge check quiz

 ## Stage 3: Learning Plan

-1. List the key learning events in the workshop - for a one-hour workshop, we recommend 5 milestones
 - Introduction
 - Exercise - Prepare the project
 - Use the Remote - Containers extension in Visual Studio Code